-Designed for professionals who do not hold a Juris Doctor (JD), the online Master of Legal Studies (MLS) in Taxation program allows students to pursue excellence with Washington University School of Law, the oldest operating law school west of the Mississippi River.
+Designed for professionals who do not hold a Juris Doctor (JD), the online Master of Legal Studies (MLS) in Taxation equips professionals with a fundamental understanding of tax law, including the procedural and technical aspects.
+Students will gain critical thinking and analytical skills as well as the tools needed to anticipate and address changing tax legislation.